diaevd/psdparse/README.txt

 than Photoshop when dealing with damaged files: It is unlikely to crash, and it recovers a more complete image.

+For more information on using psdparse as a library to your application, see 'example.c'

 Tested with PSDs created by PS 3.0, 5.5, 7.0, CS and CS2,
 in Bitmap, Indexed, Grey Scale, CMYK and RGB Colour modes and 8/16 bit depths, with up to 53 alpha channels.